crate/cratedb-mcp/README.md

   ```shell
   {apt,brew,pipx,zypper} install uv
   ```
-- We recommend to use `uv tool install` to install the program "user"-wide into your environment so you can invoke it from anywhere across your terminal sessions or MCP client programs / AI assistants.
+- We recommend using `uv tool install` to install the program "user"-wide into your environment so you can invoke it from anywhere across your terminal sessions or MCP client programs / AI assistants.
 - If you are unable to use `uv tool install`, you can use `uvx cratedb-mcp`